cmabdullah/cmabdullah.github.io/blog/_posts/2025-07-31-Likelihood vs Probability: What’s the Difference.md

 # Likelihood vs. Probability: What’s the Difference (and Why It Matters in Machine Learning)?

-> “Given a model, what’s the chance of this data?”
+> “Given a model, what’s the chance of this data?” vs. “Given this data, what’s the best model?”
-> vs.
-> “Given this data, what’s the best model?”

-That’s the essence of **Probability vs. Likelihood**.

 Whether you're diving into machine learning, statistics, or even just curious about coin tosses, understanding the difference between probability and likelihood is foundational — yet often misunderstood.

-In this blog, we’ll explore both concepts through simple, visual, and intuitive examples — with a little help from our old friend: the coin 🪙.
+In this blog, we’ll explore both concepts through simple, visual, and intuitive examples — with a little help from our old friend: the coin.

 ---